hpvanriemsdijk/abc_gdpr/README.md

 * Graph.cool GraphQL backend

 ## What can it do?
+>Note ABC-GDPR is in a pre-alpha stage and under heavy development.
+I would not advice anyone to do anything serious with ABC-GDPR at this point.

 For now ABC GDPR helps with your records of processing activities, and whats's come with it:
 * organization
 * processes and processing activities